mmaaz1/mmaaz1/README.md

-<h1> Hello </h1>
+<h1> Hello! </h1>

-I am Maaz, and you can find some of my bigger projects in here!
+I am Maaz, and you can find some of my bigger projects in here.